Calculus: differentials, integrals and partial derivatives.

 As we've said, dt is very small, and can be made smaller than anything that we could measure.
 So we can neglect it on the right hand side.
 We don't neglect it on the left hand side, because there we have the ratio of two small things, and that ratio need not be small.
 So here we have one useful case for taking derivatives: the derivative of Ct2 is just 2Ct.

 At this stage, if you were doing this in a mathematics school, you might start to worry about infinitesimals, and taking the limit as Δt goes to zero.
 I may get into trouble for pointing this out, but the universe doesn't have infinitesimals, and quantities don't go to zero in physics.
 Infinitesimals, like many things in mathematics, are human inventions.
 So, for most purposes in physics, the limit taken is just the size necessary to have mathematical precision greater than that of our measurements, or greater than that of our numerical calculation.
-(You really should take that mathematics course, but you won't need infinitesimals in physics.)
+(You really should take that mathematics course, but you I don't think you'll need infinitesimals in physics.)

 Let's summarise what we have so far: